maubanel/GMS2-4-Directions/simple-4dir/README.md

 ##### `Step 2.`\|`4DIR`|:small_blue_diamond: :small_blue_diamond:

-Select the pakcage you just downloaded **4DirectionAnimations.yymps**.
+Select the package you just downloaded **4DirectionAnimations.yymps**.
 Select the **Sprites** folder and press the <kbd>Add All</kbd> button.
 This will move the contents of the folder with 4 animations to the right.
 Press the <kbd>Import</kbd> button to import the animations.

 ![select package and press add all then import](images/importPackage.png)